awinabaab/what-happens-when/README.rst

 * Parsing - HTML, CSS, JS
 * Rendering - Construct DOM Tree → Render Tree → Layout of Render Tree →
   Painting the render tree
+* Caching - The browser caches the documents received to prevent if from making a request to google's servers as long as the documents are not modified

 Browser
 -------